grafana/grafana/docs/sources/dashboards/dashboard-public/index.md

 - Library panels are currently not supported, but support is planned in the future.
 - Data sources using Reverse Proxy functionality are not supported.

-We are excited to share this enhancement with you and we’d love your feedback!
+We're excited to share this enhancement with you and we’d love your feedback!
 Please check out the [Github](https://github.com/grafana/grafana/discussions/49253) discussion and join the conversation.

 ## Custom branding